Skip to content

 max_delay_seconds: 900

-Uses a standard 5-field cron expression.
+Uses a standard 5-field cron expression (minute, hour, day-of-month, month, day-of-week).
 The next occurrence is computed using the schedule’s timezone.

-Fires every every_seconds.
-The interval is anchored to the previous next_run_at, not to wall clock time.
+Fires every N seconds.
+The interval is anchored to the previous next_run_at, not to wall clock time, so intervals do not drift on restart.

 • Cron expressions are evaluated in the schedule’s timezone.